someengineering/resoto.com/docs/concepts/search/filters.md

 In order to select elements, where the first nested prop is bigger than 2, we can use the path `some.nested[0].prop > 2`.
 If we want to select elements that have any nested prop bigger than 2, we can use the path `some.nested[*].prop > 2`.
 The `*` wildcard is used to perform the filter criteria on all elements of the array, where only one match would be sufficient to match.

-### Property sections
+### Property Sections

-Most of the properties are defined in the reported section.
-The CLI interprets all defined property paths relative to the reported section by default.
+Most properties are defined in the `reported` section, and the CLI interprets property paths relative to the `reported` section by default.
 Thus, the path to property `reported.name` can simply be written as `name`.
-When every path is interpreted relative to `reported`, we need a way to target properties not in the reported section.
-This is possible by using the absolute path syntax via the `/` (slash).
-A property path that starts with a slash is always interpreted absolute.

-In order to access properties outside of the reported section, use the `/` syntax:
+To target properties not in the `reported` section, prefix the property path with a slash (`/`) for it to be interpreted as an absolute path:

 ```bash title="Find nodes where reported.cpu_count is greater than 3, and desired.clean is true"
 > search cpu_count > 3 and /desired.clean==true